alpha-yadav/DSA/readme.md

 For sparse graphs, adjacency lists are generally a better choice.
 They only store the existing edges, making them much more space-efficient.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of *vertices* (also called nodes or points) and *edges* (also called arcs or lines) that connect pairs of vertices.
+Think of it like a network or a map:  vertices represent locations, and edges represent connections between those locations.

+Here's a breakdown of key introductory concepts:

+**1. Basic Definitions:**

+* **Graph:** A set of vertices (V) and a set of edges (E) connecting pairs of vertices.
+Formally, G = (V, E).
+* **Directed Graph (Digraph):** A graph where edges have a direction.
+An edge from vertex 'u' to vertex 'v' is denoted as (u, v) and is different from (v, u).
+Think of one-way streets.
+* **Undirected Graph:** A graph where edges have no direction.
+An edge connecting vertices 'u' and 'v' is denoted as {u, v} or simply uv, and it's the same as {v, u}.
+Think of two-way streets.
+* **Weighted Graph:** A graph where each edge has an associated weight or cost.
+This weight could represent distance, time, capacity, or any other relevant quantity.
+* **Simple Graph:** A graph with no loops (edges connecting a vertex to itself) and no multiple edges (more than one edge connecting the same pair of vertices).
+* **Complete Graph:** A simple graph where every pair of vertices is connected by a unique edge.
+A complete graph with 'n' vertices is denoted as K<sub>n</sub>.
+* **Path:** A sequence of vertices where consecutive vertices are connected by edges.
+* **Cycle:** A path that starts and ends at the same vertex, with no repeated vertices (except the start/end vertex).
+* **Connected Graph:** An undirected graph where there's a path between every pair of vertices.
+* **Disconnected Graph:** An undirected graph that is not connected.
+* **Tree:** A connected, undirected graph with no cycles.
+* **Subgraph:** A graph whose vertices and edges are subsets of a larger graph.
+* **Degree of a Vertex:** The number of edges incident to a vertex.
+In a directed graph, we have in-degree (incoming edges) and out-degree (outgoing edges).

+**2. Representations of Graphs:**

+Graphs can be represented in several ways:

+* **Adjacency Matrix:** A square matrix where the entry (i, j) represents the presence or weight of an edge between vertex i and vertex j.
+* **Adjacency List:** A list where each entry corresponds to a vertex and contains a list of its adjacent vertices.

+**3. Applications of Graph Theory:**

+Graph theory has a wide range of applications in various fields, including:

+* **Computer Science:** Network routing, data structures, algorithm design, social network analysis.
+* **Operations Research:** Transportation networks, scheduling problems.
+* **Biology:** Modeling biological networks (e.g., protein-protein interaction networks).
+* **Chemistry:** Representing molecular structures.
+* **Social Sciences:** Studying social networks and relationships.

+This is a basic introduction.
+Further study would delve into graph algorithms (e.g., Dijkstra's algorithm, breadth-first search, depth-first search, minimum spanning trees), graph properties (e.g., planarity, Eulerian and Hamiltonian cycles), and more advanced topics.
+However, this provides a solid foundation for understanding the fundamental concepts of graph theory.